Report an emergency: 541-737-7000 | 24/7 Business line: 541-737-3010

 If your bike is not at the rack you left it at, it may have been stolen or impounded.
 Please call Public Safety at 541-737-3010.

-Bicyclists must also obey all traffic laws that vehicles
+Bicyclists must also obey all traffic laws that apply to vehicles

 Oregon Revised Statutes pertaining to bikes: